Healing Fatty Liver Starts With What You Eat

 Having a Fatty Liver is dangerous because the inflammatory fats are packed around the liver and other vital organs like the intestine, spleen, and kidney, spurning more and more inflammation.
 A Fatty Liver can pave the path to liver cirrhosis and ultimately physical demise.
 However, the more likely scenario will be the development of Diabetes, heart attack, or stroke.

 In a study conducted in 2012 in the American Journal of Clinical Nutrition, participants consumed 1000 extra calories per day of simple carbohydrates over the course of 21 days.
 After three weeks, they increased their body weight by 2%.
-So, for a 200-pound person, that is about 4 pounds gained in three weeks!
-The most strikingly significant statistical change observed was a staggering 27% increase in liver fat.
+So, for a 200-pound person, that is about 4 pounds gained in three weeks.
+However, the most strikingly significant statistical change observed was a staggering 27% increase in liver fat.

 We now have a choice.
 Will you go down a treacherous road leading to further complications, or will you opt for a path that nourishes your liver and promotes well-being?
 I implore you to choose wisely.
 May you be blessed with good health, long life, and vitality.